NimaEsr/NimaEsr/README.md

 - 👋 Hi, I’m @NimaEsr
 - 👀 I’m a graduate research assitant at the university of Toronto
-- 📫 You can reach me at nima.eshraghi@mail.utoronto.ca
+- 📫 You can reach me at nima.esr@mail.utoronto.ca

 <!---
 NimaEsr/NimaEsr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.